ccann/qidev/README.md

 $ sudo python setup.py install
 ```

-You're going to need qi (in choregraphe/lib) in your PYTHONPATH.
-If you use fish shell you can
+You're going to need `qi` (in choregraphe/lib) in your `PYTHONPATH`.
+If you use
-add the following to your config.fish:
+fish shell you can add the following to your config.fish:

 ```sh
 $ set -x PYTHONPATH $HOME/path/to/choregraphe-suite-x.x.x.xx/lib $PYTHONPATH